stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 **4. Which of the following is not associated with Identity Access Management Service?**
 * Workspaces

 **5. You are designing a new application for a financial company that will utilize spot EC2 instances as and when they meet a certain price point.
-These EC2 instances will analyse data and the output their analysis to the root volume.
+These EC2 instances will analyze data and the output their analysis to the root volume.
 You need to store this data in a persistent form of storage so that if the spot instances are terminated by Amazon, you will not lose your data.
 You need to choose the lowest cost service.
 Where should you store your data?**
 * S3

 **6. Which of the following is not a responsibility of Amazon’s under the shared responsibility model?**
 * OS level patching for EC2

-**7. In regards to EC2 which of the following is not a customers responsibility under the shared responsibility model?**
+**7. In regards to EC2 which of the following is not a customer’s responsibility under the shared responsibility model?**
 * Decommissioning and destruction of storage media

 **8. Which of the following is true when writing to S3?**
 * All regions provide read-after-write consistency for PUTS of new objects in your Amazon S3 bucket and eventual consistency for overwrite PUTS and DELETES

 **9. You are solutions architect working for a busy ecommerce store.
-Due to your organisations unique security requirements, you decide to utilize EC2 running a MySQL database, rather than using RDS.
-You need to architect this EC2 instance to maximise your disk IO.
+Due to your organizations unique security requirements, you decide to utilize EC2 running a MySQL database, rather than using RDS.
+You need to architect this EC2 instance to maximize your disk IO.
 Which of the following would give you the best disk performance?**
 * Add 2 x additional PIOPS SSD volumes and create a RAID 0.
 Install MySQL to this RAID 0 partition

 **10. Which of the following services do you get OS level access to?**